 About Beldock Levine & Hoffman LLP

-In New York City's vast sea of BigLaw, mid-sized firms, and solo practitioners, Beldock Levine & Hoffman has made a name for itself as a boutique firm that meets its clients various needs with a personalized touch.
+In New York City's vast sea of BigLaw, mid-sized firms, and solo practitioners, Beldock Levine & Hoffman has made a name for itself as a boutique firm that meets its clients’ various needs with a personalized touch.
 The firm handles everything from general corporate law, litigation matters, intellectual property, real estate, criminal defense, and more.
-And BLH has been at the forefront of numerous notable civil rights cases, including the Central Park 5, Stop & Frisk, and the Eric Garner Case.
-With its high-profile work, BLH and its attorneys have been recognized by such publications as Super Lawyers, Best Lawyers, and Martindale-Hubbell.
+The firm is best known for being at the forefront of numerous notable civil rights cases.

 Small Firm, Big Headlines

-In the renowned “Central Park Jogger” case, the five named defendants were convicted of brutally beating and raping a female jogger in Central Park in 1989.
+- In the renowned Exonerated Five case (formally known as the “Central Park Jogger” case), the five named defendants were convicted of brutally beating and raping a female jogger in Central Park in 1989.
 Myron Beldock and Karen Dippold participated in defending and vacating the conviction of Yusef Salaam in the criminal case.
 After the convictions of the five were overturned, Mr. Beldock, Ms. Dippold, and Jonathan Moore represented four of the five defendants in their civil rights action against New York City and the police personnel and prosecutors involved in securing the convictions by eliciting false confessions.
 The City agreed to pay a $41 million settlement.

-Unafraid of a challenge, lawyers from BLH teamed up with the Center for Constitutional Rights and Covington & Burling to challenge New York City's controversial stop-and-frisk policy in the now infamous Floyd v.
+- Lawyers from BLH teamed up with the Center for Constitutional Rights and Covington & Burling to challenge New York City's controversial stop-and-frisk policy in the now infamous Floyd v.
 City of New York (“Stop & Frisk”) case.
-After 14 years of litigation, the class action lawsuit came to a dramatic conclusion when the district court found New York City liable for a decade-long pattern of discriminatory and unconstitutional stops-and-frisks.
 The federal court found that the NYPD's practices violated the Fourth Amendment and the Equal Protection Clause of the Fourteenth Amendment.
 Lawyers from BLH then assisted with a negotiation in which Mayor Bill De Blasio decided to withdraw the City's appeal.

-The firm also defended the rights of many of those involved in the mass arrests—over 1,800—following the Republican National Convention held in New York City in 2004.
-Many of the individuals arrested were not engaged in criminal conduct, but were forced into detention and subjected to inhumane conditions at Pier 57.
+- The firm also defended the rights of many of those involved in the mass arrests—over 1,800—following the Republican National Convention held in New York City in 2004.
 BLH filed a federal class action lawsuit on behalf of 24 individuals and others unconstitutionally arrested and detained.
 After 10 years of litigation, BLH negotiated a settlement of $6,600,000 for class members and their attorneys.

 Grooming Civil Rights Advocates